 We believe that the same peptide antigens that generate a mAb infusion therapy can be used to create a vaccine.
 The goal of a therapeutic vaccine is to spur the human immune system to generate antibodies that neutralize toxic oligomers, just as the infusion antibodies will hopefully do.
 The advantage is that a single course of therapy, usually an initial vaccination followed by a booster, can potentially provide years of therapeutic benefit, eliminating the need for frequent costly infusions.
 Progress in the reliability of blood-based biomarkers of neurodegeneration will likely increase screening to identify individuals in the early stages of AD or at risk of developing the disease.
-A vaccine capable of inducing an effective antibody response against A $\beta$ O could be administered prophylactically to at-risk individuals to potentially prevent development of symptomatic disease; and the vaccine could also be given therapeutically to individuals living with a diagnosis of AD to potentially inhibit disease progression.
-Initial results obtained with peptide 301 (the conformational A $\beta$ O epitope of PMN310) in a vaccine configuration showed robust induction of antibodies selective for A $\beta$ O with no binding to moments or plaque.
-There was also no induction of a potentially deleterious T cell response as observed previously with other Ab vaccines.
-ProMIS performed studies to optimize adjuvant formulation and dosing regimen as well as to explore multivalent vaccine configurations containing additional AbO-restricted epitopes identified by the ProMIS discovery platform.
+A vaccine capable of inducing an effective antibody response against $A\beta O$ could be administered prophylactically to at-risk individuals to potentially prevent development of symptomatic disease; and the vaccine could also be given therapeutically to individuals living with a diagnosis of AD to potentially inhibit disease progression.
+Initial results obtained with peptide 301 (the conformational $A\beta O$ epitope of PMN310) in a vaccine configuration showed robust induction of antibodies selective for $A\beta O$ with no binding to monomers or plaque.
+There was also no induction of a potentially deleterious T cell response as observed previously with other $A\beta$ vaccines.
+ProMIS discovery platform.
 Results from these studies have been submitted for presentation at the 2024 Alzheimer's Association International Conference.

-In previous studies reported in the literature, a first-generation vaccine consisting of aggregated human A $\beta$ protein with QS1 adjuvant induced antibody production in AD patients but elicited meningoencephalitis (brain inflammation) and had to be discontinued for safety reasons.
-Subsequent studies indicated that T helper (Th) cell epitopes in the A $\beta$ vaccine gave rise to a pro-inflammatory Th1-type response against the same A $\beta$ epitopes in the brain).
-The Company believes it can avoid this issue with a vaccine candidate consisting of its A $\beta$ O B cell epitopes (no A $\beta$ Th epitopes) conjugated to keyhole limpet hemocyanin (KLH) as a carrier protein.
+In previous studies reported in the literature, a first-generation vaccine consisting of aggregated human $A\beta$ protein with QS1 adjuvant induced antibody production in AD patients but elicited meningoencephalitis (brain inflammation) and had to be discontinued for safety reasons.
+Subsequent studies indicated that T helper (Th) cell epitopes in the $A\beta$ vaccine gave rise to a pro-inflammatory Th1-type response against the same $A\beta$ epitopes in the brain).
+The Company believes it can avoid this issue with a vaccine candidate consisting of its $A\beta$ O B cell epitopes (no $A\beta$ Th epitopes) conjugated to keyhole limpet hemocyanin (KLH) as a carrier protein.
 KLH has been used in humans and provides Th cell epitopes that are needed to help the development of an antibody response by B cells.
 Since KLH is a foreign protein not present in human brain, immunization is expected to result in an antibody response against $A\beta O$ without a potentially detrimental Th cell inflammatory response (Fig. 16).
 This premise is supported by initial preclinical studies that we conducted in collaboration with the University of Saskatchewan's Vaccine and Infectious Disease Organization-International Vaccine Centre (VIDO-InterVac), a global leader in vaccine research and development.
 The results were presented at the AD/PD conference in 2022.